Don-Cryptus/javafx-spring/README.md

 - Only uses Java and Maven.
 No shell scripts required.
 - Includes sample [GitHub Actions](https://github.com/wiverson/maven-jpackage-template/tree/main/.github/workflows) to
   build MacOS, Windows and Linux installers.
-These GitHub Actions are configured to use the Liberica JDK 18 with JavaFX to simplify the build process.
-If you prefer to use Azul Zulu, modify the distribution name to `distribution: 'zulu'` as described on the [Usage description of setup-java](https://github.com/actions/setup-java/blob/main/docs/advanced-usage.md#Zulu)
+These GitHub Actions are configured to use the Liberica JDK 17 with JavaFX to simplify the build process.
 - Demonstrates setting the application icon
 - Builds a .dmg on MacOS, .msi on Windows, and .deb on Linux, but can be easily tweaked to generate other jpackage supported installers (e.g. .pkg)